 - Once the outside frame was installed, he installed the inside frame with 2″ by 8″ boards running mainly perpendicular to the outside boards.

-- After the floor frame was done, it was time to add the floor boards!
+- After the floor frame was done, they added the floor boards!

-- He added the 1″ by 6″ boards on top of the frame to complete the “platform.”
+- They used 1″ by 6″ boards on top of the frame to complete the “platform.”

-- As far as framing around the tree, he cut the boards as close as he could and worked around them.
+- As far as framing around the tree, they cut the boards as close as they could and worked around them.

 - Once the floor was complete, he cut the boards to make a smooth edge around the platform.